Dolní Žandov: Administrative division

+Etymology

+The initial German name Sandau was derived from the German words Sand ('sand') and Aue ('meadow').
+The Czech name was derived from the German name.
+The prefix Dolní ('lower') distinguished the village from Horní Žandov ('upper Žandov', today a part of Dolní Žandov).

 Geography

 Dolní Žandov is located about 13 km southeast of Cheb and 32 km southwest of Karlovy Vary.

-Most of the municipal territory lies in the Upper Palatine Forest Foothills, only the northeastern part lies in the Slavkov Forest.
-The hill Lesný, which is at 983 m the highest point of the whole Slavkov Forest, is located in the municipality.
+Most of the municipal territory lies in the Podčeskoleská Hills, only the northeastern part lies in the Slavkov Forest.
+The hill Lesný, which is at 983 m the highest peak of the whole Slavkov Forest, is located in the municipality.
 A large part of Dolní Žandov belongs to the Slavkov Forest Protected Landscape Area.

 History

 The first written mention of Dolní Žandov is from 1197, when Duke Bretislav III donated the village to the newly established Teplá Abbey.
 Between 1261 and 1278, when the area was owned by King Ottokar II, Dolní Žandov was promoted to a town.
 During the fights between Charles IV and Louis IV in 1347, the town was destroyed.
 In 1370, King Charles IV pledged the town to Boreš of Osek.
 In 1374, he obtained permission to demolish the rest of the town and found a new one nearby, but in the end this did not happen and Dolní Žandov was gradually restored in its current location.
 From that time until the end of feudalism in 1848, Dolní Žandov belonged to the Kynžvart estate.

-After World War II, the German population was expelled and Dolní Žandov ceased to be a town.
+After World War II, the German-speaking population was expelled and Dolní Žandov ceased to be a town.
 In the following decades, there was economic stagnation and the devastation of the architecturally valuable buildings.

 Transport

-The I/21 road, which connects the D5 and D6 motorways, passes through the municipality.
+The I/21 road, which connects the D5 and D6 motorways, runs through the municipality.

 Dolní Žandov is located on the railway line Plzeň–Karlovy Vary.